-Changing environmental parameters, such as temperature, are in flux due to climatic shifts.
-While some of these shifts may seem very mild, sessile animals in established populations from isolated habitats may have dramatic reactions to a change in temperature regimes they see.
-Everything from growth and development to spawn timing are controlled by minute and predictable temperature changes between seasons.
-Olympia oysters, Ostrea lurida, are known for their temperature sensitive spawn timing.
-Bays along a north-south axis within the Puget Sound reach spawn temperature thresholds at different times due to geographic location and local environment parameters.
+Local environmental parameters, such as temperature, pCO2, and salinity, are in flux due to broadscale climatic shifts.
+Sessile animals in established populations may have dramatic reactions to changes at local environmental scales. .
+For example, growth, development, and reproduction may be controlled by predictable temperature changes between seasons.
+Olympia oysters, Ostrea lurida, in Puget Sound, Washington are known to initiate reproduction at a specific temperature threshold.
+Bays along a latitudinal gradient within the Sound exhibit temporal variation in attaining this temperature. .

+[sentence or two describing the set up of the experiment]

+[sentence or two describing the results of the experiment]

+[discussion—put it back in context of introductory remarks]

 Oysters native to these diverse bays have conformed their spawn timing to the factors within each bay leading to the phenomenon known as local adaptation.
-From a reciprocal O. lurida transplant experiment from three oceanographically distinct bays, we have shown that southern populations show a distinct reproductive advantage based on sheer number of actively spawning females as compared to animals from Hood canal and northern bays in their first year.
+From a reciprocal O. lurida transplant experiment from three oceanographically distinct bays, we have shown that southern populations show a distinct reproductive advantage based on sheer number of actively brooding females as compared to animals from Hood canal and northern bays in their first year.